rotdrop/cafevdb/README.md

 CAFEVDB -- Orchestra Management App
 ===================================

+# BRANCH COMMENTS

+PHP native enums are ill-disigned and not yet feature-full enough.
+It is not even possible to use the enum values as constants conveniently.
+Therefore this branch is abandoned until -- perhaps -- PHP 9.

+Until then my judgement is: PHP native enums are not yet mature and not yet in a state that they are ready for production use.

+This branch is freezed until this changes.
+If it ever changes ...

+# Rest

 The goal of the project is a group-ware application which aids the management of a project-oriented orchestra.
 This stuff arose out of the frustation about collections of unwieldy "Excel"-sheets and